simple-java-mail/smtp-connection-pool/README.md

 ## Build and verification

-Build the reactor with JDK 21 and Maven.
-Core and provider bytecode still target Java 8; the Camel and demo modules target Java 17.
+Build the complete project with JDK 21 and Maven.
+The original pool and Jakarta provider still run on Java 8; the Camel and demo modules require Java 17.

 ```shell
 mvn clean verify
 ```

-Verification runs the core/provider/Camel tests, the real-server demo smoke tests, SpotBugs, Javadocs, and a checksum-pinned japicmp comparison with the published `3.1.0` core.
-CircleCI also compiles and tests the core plus Jakarta provider on an actual JDK 8; its JDK 21 release lane advances the parent and all children as one reactor while excluding the demo from publication.
+Verification runs all module tests, the real-server demo smoke tests, SpotBugs, Javadocs, and a checksum-pinned japicmp comparison with the published `3.1.0` library.
+CircleCI also compiles and tests the original pool plus Jakarta provider on an actual JDK 8.
+Its JDK 21 release job versions and publishes all public modules together while leaving out the demo.

 ## Related custom transports